 Caring for Alzheimer's and Dementia Patients

 Dementia is a type of syndrome, or group of symptoms, that affects a person's mental functions and abilities, such as their ability to make decisions, remember, and think clearly.
 Some form of brain cell damage is typically the cause, however, there are also other factors that contribute to one's risk, such as genetics.
 It can impact individuals to such a degree that it hinders their ability to live independently.
 Over time, dementia can become so severe that one depends entirely on the help of their caregivers.
 It is most common with individuals who are over the age of 65, and one's risk of developing it increases with age.
+This syndrome can allow for nursing home abuse and neglect.

 According to estimates made by the Aging, Demographics, and Memory Study (ADAMS), as much as 14 percent of individuals living in the United States who are 71 years old or older have dementia.
 Unfortunately, the exact number of people who have some form of the syndrome is unknown, as it often goes undiagnosed.
 It is not, however, a consequence of age nor is it something that everyone develops.
 In terms of gender, 11 percent of men and 16 percent of women over the age of 71 have Alzheimer's disease, which is the most common type of dementia, or one of the other dementias.